 Nextstrain is an open-source project to harness the scientific and public health potential of pathogen genome data.
 We provide a continually-updated view of publicly available data with powerful analytics and visualizations showing pathogen evolution and epidemic spread.
 Our goal is to aid epidemiological understanding and improve outbreak response.
 If you have any questions, or simply want to say hi, please give us a shout at firstname.lastname@example.org.

-nextstrain.org aims to provide a real-time snapshot of evolving pathogen populations and to provide interactive data visualizations to virologists, epidemiologists, public health officials and citizen scientists.
+nextstrain.org aims to provide a real-time snapshot of evolving pathogen populations and to provide interactive data visualizations to virologists, epidemiologists, public health officials, and community scientists.
 Through interactive data visualizations, we aim to allow exploration of continually up-to-date datasets, providing a novel surveillance tool to the scientific and public health communities.

-In the process we have created a number of open-source tools (described above) which have allowed a growing community to produce similar analyses, and we want to promote this community through nextstrain.
+To that end, we have created a number of open-source tools (described below) which have allowed a growing community to produce similar analyses, and we want to promote this community through Nextstrain.

 Our model for data analysis and sharing is for scientists to store the code used for their analysis in GitHub repositories, and if the results are also stored in these repositories they are automatically made available through